How to approach 26 January respectfully

 • Encourage all guest speakers to acknowledge what this day is.
 It should not be left solely to Aboriginal and Torres Strait Islander people to acknowledge the realities of our histories and what this date means * Acknowledge local Aboriginal Nations, Elders and communities in the event and promotional material

 • Incorporate ways of acknowledging the injustices that Aboriginal and Torres Strait Islander have experienced

-• One way of recognising the loss, hurt and suffering that 26 January embodies for Aboriginal and Torres Strait Islander peoples is to fly the Aboriginal and Torres Strait Islander flags at half mast
+• Consider flying the Aboriginal and Torres Strait Islander flags at half mast, or request your local council to do so as one way of recognising the loss, hurt and suffering that 26 January embodies for Aboriginal and Torres Strait Islander peoples.

 • Consider holding a minute of silence at the start of the formal proceedings to reflect on these injustices